About the PEACE-AD Study

 These behaviors must be problematic and interfere with essential care, disrupt living environments, and/or result in participant and caregiver distress.

 PEACE-AD is a phase II, multicenter, randomized, double-blind, placebo-controlled study of the drug prazosin in Alzheimer’s disease.
 There are eight academic medical centers working with approximately 20 long-term memory care communities in the clinical trial.

-Total study participation duration is approximately 18 weeks.
+Total study participation is up to 22 weeks.

 - Post-treatment observation/follow-up of 30 days